old-xebis/repository-template/README.md

 - Simple and easy environment check and setup
 - Fast and unified code change contribution
-- Automated and reliable code change propagation (build, testing, integration, publish, or deployment)
+- Automated and reliable code change propagation (build, testing, integration, publication or deployment, and release)

 Strategies and tactics to achieve objectives: